gugell/rewards-hub/README.md

 ### Step 5: Open the Xcode project and run it on your target

+## Improvements & Future Enhancements

+- Better lookup logic for collected items: Store them in the local storage or persistence for later use.
+- Error Handling: Improve error feedback for a smoother user experience i.e. Introduce Retry logic.

 ## Let me know your thoughts:

 - [Linkedin](https://www.linkedin.com/in/iliagutu/)